thibaultlaurens/tech-notes/fundamentals/02-grokking-algorithms.md

 - **Inverted Indexes**: An index data structure storing a mapping from content, such as words or numbers, to its locations in a document or a set of documents.
 The purpose of an inverted index is to allow **fast full-text searches**, at a cost of increased processing when a document is added to the database.

-- **The Fourier Transform (FT)**: A mathematical transform that decomposes functions depending on space or time into functions depending on spatial or temporal frequency, such as the expression of a musical chord in terms of the volumes and frequencies of its constituent notes.
+- **Fourier Transform (FT)**: A mathematical transform that decomposes functions depending on space or time into functions depending on spatial or temporal frequency, such as the expression of a musical chord in terms of the volumes and frequencies of its constituent notes.

 - **Parallel algorithm**: An algorithm which can do **multiple operations in a given time**.